San Diego Aviators

-The San Diego Aviators are a World TeamTennis (WTT) team that plays at the Omni La Costa Resort and Spa in Carlsbad, California in the United States.
+The San Diego Aviators were a World TeamTennis (WTT) team based in Carlsbad, California.
+The team played at Omni La Costa Resort & Spa.
+The Aviators, founded in 1995, were the oldest continuously operating franchise in WTT.

 The team is the successor to two WTT franchises.
 The first was created in 1995, as the New York OTBzz, later renamed the Schenectady County Electrics and then the New York Buzz.
 The second was created in 2000, as the New York Hamptons, later renamed the New York Sportimes.

-The Aviators, founded in 1995, are the oldest continuously operating franchise in WTT.
-The team has won the King Trophy as WTT champions three times: once playing as the New York Sportimes in 2005, once as the New York Buzz in 2008, and once as the San Diego Aviators in 2016.
-As of 2016, the three championships is the second most of any active WTT franchise behind the Washington Kastles, who have won six.
+The team won the King Trophy as WTT champions three times: once playing as the New York Sportimes in 2005, once as the New York Buzz in 2008, and once as the San Diego Aviators in 2016.
+The three championships is the second most of any active WTT franchise behind the Washington Kastles, who have won six.

 Team history

 The history of the San Diego Aviators begins with the 1995 WTT expansion franchise known as the New York OTBzz.
 The team's name was changed in 1999, to the Schenectady County Electrics and again in 2001, to the New York Buzz.
 The history of the Aviators also includes the 2000 WTT expansion franchise known as the New York Hamptons.
 That team's name was changed in 2003, to the New York Sportimes.
 In 2011, the Buzz and Sportimes merged with the combined team called the New York Sportimes.
 The combined team continued to utilize both of the former separate teams' home arenas and retained the rights to protect and retain players that had played for both formerly separate teams.
 In 2014, the Sportimes were sold to San Diego businessman Russell Geyser and his minority partner Jack McGrory who relocated the team and renamed it the San Diego Aviators.